 “It explores the relationships between different parts of yourself, and although they are not always in harmony, these aspects are ultimately part of a larger whole,” Wilson said.

-In her dance, the dancers form one self and their interactions represent the dynamic changes between different parts of oneself.
+Her dancers form one self and their interactions represent the dynamic changes between different body parts.

 “Being a choreographer has taught me a lot about the artistic process and how to translate concepts into movement,” Wilson said.
-“I have had to learn how to let go of expectations, and work with what is in front of me, rather than relying on what is in my head.
-There are periods of creation and then of assembly, with lots of problem solving in between with significant collaboration from the dancers.”
+“I have had to learn how to let go of expectations, and work with what is in front of me, rather than relying on what is in my head.”

 This year, the dance program received a grant to bring a guest choreographer for Dance X. They invited University of Oregon professor Brad Garner who choreographed a piece for three dancers.